-- Select the desired cook mode (Bake, Convection Bake, or Convection Roast) pad and enter the desired cooking temperature with the number pads. - 2.
-Insert the probe into the food (see Proper Probe Placement).

-- 3. Once the oven is preheated, place the food in the oven and connect the probe to the probe outlet, making sure it is fully inserted.
-Use caution, the oven walls and probe outlet are hot. - When the probe is connected, the display will prompt you to enter the desired food temperature.
-The maximum internal food temperature that you can set is 200°F (93.3°C).
+- 1. Set the desired cook mode (Bake, Convection Bake, or Convection Roast). - 2.
+Insert the probe into the food (see Proper Probe Placement). - Once the oven is preheated, place the food in the oven and connect the probe to the probe outlet, making sure it is fully inserted.
+Use caution, the oven walls and probe outlet are hot. - 4.
+Program the probe temperature by pressing the Options pad, selecting the probe option, and entering the desired food temperature.
+The maximum internal food temperature that you can set is 200°F.